cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 dependency rather than the concrete type.
 Using DI has the following key benefits for us:

 - Easily swap implementations out for testing.
 We frequently replaced our repositories with mock versions of them for testing or while awaiting bugfixes on the repository
 - Dependency management in one place: By using Resolver, we were able to manage all our dependencies in the `Repositories+Injection.swift` file.
 This provided a central location to dictate how each dependency was resolved into its concrete type.

+## View Composition

+View composition refers to the practice of creating reusable components that can be combined to build complex user interfaces.
+This approach allows developers to break down large and complex UI designs into smaller, more manageable pieces.
+These components can then be reused across different parts of the application, resulting in a more consistent and maintainable codebase.

+In our example, we use view composition to create reusable components such as ProfileImageView, LoginButtonView, and SafariView:

+1. ProfileImageView: This component is a reusable image view that displays the user's profile picture.
+It is used in various parts of the application, such as the event, chat, and profile pages.
+By encapsulating the functionality and styling of the profile image within a single component, we can easily reuse it across different pages without duplicating code.
+This not only saves development time but also ensures a consistent look and feel throughout the application.

+2. LoginButtonView: This component is a reusable button view used for both email and Telegram login.
+By creating a single LoginButtonView component, we can reuse it in multiple places, ensuring that the button's appearance and behavior remain consistent across different login methods.
+This approach adheres to the DRY (Don't Repeat Yourself) principle, which is a cornerstone of clean code and good programming practices.

+3. SafariView: This component is a reusable web view that can be used whenever the application requires displaying a web page.
+Currently, it is used during the Telegram login process.
+By encapsulating the web view functionality within the SafariView component, we can reuse it in other parts of the application where a web view might be needed.
+This not only simplifies the code but also ensures that any future updates to the web view behavior will be automatically propagated to all instances of the component.

 # Reflection